suchimitha/just-the-docs/docs/response.md

 Ex: ‘200’ - for success Response.

 ### Errors:
 It is a list of instances of the “Error” class.
-It will be returned if there are any errors.
-With these, you can understand the reason for issues while interacting with Xero.
+You can understand the reason for issues while interacting with Xero based on the error type returned.

 Error class contains the following variables.
 <ul>